-Estimating the scale of illicit or black economy in the country is very difficult.
-Some attempts have been made to measure this globally.
-According to Global Financial Integrity (GFI), a Washington DC based organisation, from 2002 to 2011, developing countries lost US\$ 5.9 trillion to illicit outflows.
-China leads the list with a loss of US\$ 1.08 trillion from 2002 to 2011.
-India was the fifth largest country with cumulative outflows worth US\$ 343.9 billion from 2002 to 2011, which they claim is a conservative estimate.
-The estimates do not include the movement of illegal money through the hawala system, smuggling and cross-border cash transactions.
-According to Tax Justice Network, an international coalition of researchers, the global super-rich have at least \$21 trillion hidden in secret tax havens at the end of 2012.
-In 2011, Government of India had commissioned three national-level institutes.
-National Institute of Public Finance and Policy (NIPFP), National Institute of Financial Management (NIFM) and National Council of Applied Economic Research (NCAER), to assess and provide estimates of the extent of black money in India.
-Once the reports are published, there might be additional clarity on the scale of this problem in the country.
+Tax Justice Network, an international coalition of researchers mentioned that the global super-rich have at least \$21 trillion hidden in secret tax havens at the end of 2012.
+Government of India had commissioned three national-level institutes, National Institute of Public Finance and Policy (NIPFP), National Institute of Financial Management (NIFM) and National Council of Applied Economic Research (NCAER), to assess and provide estimates of the extent of black money in India in 2011.
 While the methodology and data from different studies can certainly be debated for their accuracy, there is no denying the magnitude and importance of addressing the issue.
 It is especially significant in developing countries where there is a substantial need to expand public revenues to meet the growing needs for developmental expenditure.
-A Business Standard report in January, 2013 estimated it at 30 percent of GDP, or INR 28 lakh crore.
-A report by NIPFP in December 2012, estimated black money at above INR 10 lakh crore or 10 percent of the GDP.

-An earlier report by NIPFP in 1984 had estimated black money generated in the country to 19 percent to 21 percent of GDP or INR 36,000 crore.
+A Business Standard report in January, 2013 estimated the black money as 30 percent of GDP, or INR 28 lakh crore.
+NIPFP in its report in December 2012 estimated black money at above INR 10 lakh crore or 10 percent of the GDP.
+The NIPFP report in 1984 had estimated black money generated in the country to 19 percent to 21 percent of GDP or INR 36,000 crore.
 Various attempts have been made to assess the black money in India from time to time.
 Major estimates are as follows.